AbraPokemon/Abra/README.md

 * [ ] User can create charity event with name, location, time, story, limited participant, donation due date and required amount.
 * [ ] User can edit event story which will introduce their event (video, image, ...)
 * [ ] User can preview event before submit to system.
-* [ ] User can contribute to the charity event by joining or giving donation.
+* [ ] User can join or donate to the charity event.
 * [ ] User can comment on every events.
 * [ ] User can rate event.
 Those rating will be use to calculate user reputaion.
 * [ ] User can report event if he/she see that event is cheating.
 Those report will be use to calculate user reputaion.